fanjindong/pycached/docs/caches.rst

 #. the byte array is stored together with the key using ``set`` cmd in Redis.
 #.
 Hook ``post_set`` of all attached plugins is called.

-By default, all commands are covered by a timeout that will trigger an ``asyncio.TimeoutError`` in case of timeout.
+By default, all commands are covered by a timeout that will trigger an ``timeout_decorator.TimeoutError`` in case of timeout.
 Timeout can be set at instance level or when calling the command.

 The supported commands are: